-Description of the development The proposed development is for Operational Works for an Advertising Device (Pylon Sign) Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Advertising Devices Code.
-Compliance with assessment The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. benchmarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Advertising Devices Code PO1 The proposal does not comply with Acceptable Outcome 1.2 as it does not wholly meet the sign specific outcomes for a Freestanding sign.
+Description of the development Operational Works for an Advertising Device (Under Awning Sign) Reasons for Decision a) Assessment of the development against the Advertising Devices Code demonstrates that the proposed development will not cause significant adverse impacts on the built environment and infrastructure, community facilities, or local character and amenity.
+Assessment Benchmarks The development was assessed against the Advertising Devices Code.
+Compliance with assessment benchmarks as assessed against all of the assessment benchmarks uplies with all of these with the exception listed below. benchinarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Advertising Devices Code PO1 The advertising device has a proposed clearance of 2.3 metres from the footpath and is located less than 1.5 metres from the alignment of the adjoining awning and therefore does not meet the prescribed sign requirements for an under-awning sign and does not comply with Acceptable Outcome (AO) 1.2.
+Despite the non-compliances, the proposed under awning sign will not impede on pedestrian movements and integrates with the design and location of surrounding advertising devices.
+The proposed sign is designed with similar materials to adjoining advertising devices, ensuring it does not dominate the streetscape, which assists in integrating it with the prevailing character in the principal centre zone.

-The signs location does not achieve the prescribed separation distances or property boundary setback for a Freestanding sign located in a Centre Zone.
-Despite this, it is not anticipated that the sign will impede vehicle or pedestrian movements and does not resemble a road or traffic sign as the sign will advertise the Stocklands Site.
+Due to the location within the Principal Centre and Core Precinct Zone, the location and design of the proposed advertising device is consistent with the existing devices within the area.
 Therefore, the proposal is considered to achieve the performance outcome.
-Matters prescribed by regulation , , ion Planning Scheme 2015 (version 2.1); and being the material submitted with the application.
+Matters prescribed by regulation • n Region Planning Scheme 2015 (version 2.2); and erial, being the material submitted with the application.